nhsconnect/nhslogin/src/button-guidance.md

   </div>
 </div>

-<p><a href="https://github.com/nhsconnect/nhslogin/tree/main/src/buttons/Other" target="_blank">Download the NHS login button package for webistes or apps that do not use the NHS logo</a>.</p>
+<p><a href="https://github.com/nhsconnect/nhslogin/tree/main/src/buttons/Other" target="_blank">Download the NHS login button package for websites or apps that do not use the NHS logo</a>.</p>

 </div>
 </div>